asylumexp/tutor-app/README.md

 ### Steps to run:

-1. After making sure you have Firebase, run dart pub `flutter pub global activate flutterfire_cli` in any terminal window
+1. After making sure you have Firebase, run `flutter pub global activate flutterfire_cli` in any terminal window.
-2. Then open tutor-app in any cmd window and run `flutter pub get`
+2. Then open tutor-app in any cmd window and run `flutter pub get`.
 3. Now you're ready to run.
+(You can run it as a webserver using start.sh).